The X Factor (British TV series) series 11: Live shows

 On September 24, 2014, a wildcard twist was announced for the live shows.
 However, in a change to previous years, the judges selected the wildcard acts for each other's categories.
 Fernandez-Versini chose Stevi Ritchie for the Over 26s; Mel B chose Overload Generation for the Groups; Cowell chose Jack Walton for the Boys; and Walsh chose Lola Saunders for the Girls.
 This meant that there would be 16 contestants, and there would be double eliminations like in series 7 and 8.

 For the first time in the show's history, all votes via the official app will be free of charge.
 Mark Brittain, Global Head of Commercial at Syco Entertainment, announced, "We are constantly looking to innovate around the show.
 Giving the viewers the ability to vote free through the app will allow viewers, we believe, an even greater opportunity to interact with their favourite show and, of course, play the hugely important role in deciding the ultimate winner of the series."

 The live shows began on 11 October 2014.
 Pharrell Williams and Taylor Swift performed on the first live results show, whilst Jessie J and Maroon 5 performed on the second live results show.
 The third live results show featured performances from OneRepublic and Ed Sheeran.
 The Script performed on the fourth live show, whilst John Legend and The X Factor judge Cheryl Fernandez-Versini performed on the following results show.
 The fifth live results show featured performances from Sam Smith and 2010 contestants One Direction, and the sixth live results show featured performances from former judge Nicole Scherzinger and 2009 runner-up Olly Murs.
 In addition, this results show had the world premiere of the official music video for Band Aid 30.
 The seventh live show included a performance from David Guetta featuring Emeli Sandé, while Labrinth and Take That performed on the following results show.
 Queen + Adam Lambert, series 9 contestants Union J and series 9 contestant Ella Henderson performed on the quarter-final results show on 30 November.
-The X Factor USA 2012 finalists, Fifth Harmony, The X Factor UK 2013 Sam Bailey, and Idina Menzel and Michael Bublé performed on the semi-final live results show on 7 December 2014.
+The X Factor USA 2012 contestants, Fifth Harmony, The X Factor UK 2013 Sam Bailey, and Idina Menzel and Michael Bublé performed on the semi-final live results show on 7 December 2014.
 Take That, Meghan Trainor and Ed Sheeran performed on the live final on Saturday 13 December 2014, while Olly Murs featuring Demi Lovato, One Direction featuring Ronnie Wood and Sam Smith performed on the live final results show on Sunday 14 December 2014.